Terrance Ferguson: Philadelphia 76ers (2020–2021)

 On December 8, 2020, Ferguson, along with Danny Green and Vincent Poirier, were traded to the Philadelphia 76ers in exchange for Al Horford, the draft rights to Théo Maledon and Vasilije Micić, and a 2025 protected first-round pick.

 On March 25, 2021, Ferguson was traded to the New York Knicks in a three-way trade involving the Oklahoma City Thunder and was waived four days later.

 Lavrio (2021–2022)

-On December 14, 2021, Ferguson signed with his first European club, Lavrio of the Greek Basket League and the Basketball Champions League, after having been in preliminary talks with other Greek teams, such as AEK Athens and Ionikos Nikaias, since the beginning of the 2021–2022 season.
-Less than a month later, on January 10, 2022, he parted ways with the Greek club in order to return to the United States, signing an NBA G League contract.
-In 3 Greek Basket League games, he averaged 2 points and 1 rebound per contest, shooting with 25% from the field and 20% from beyond the 3-point arc.
+On December 14, 2021, Ferguson signed with his first European club, Lavrio of the Greek Basket League and the Basketball Champions League, after having been in preliminary talks with other Greek teams, such as AEK Athens and Ionikos Nikaias, since the beginning of the 2021–22 season.
+Less than a month later, on January 10, 2022, he parted ways with the Greek club in order to return to the U.S., signing an NBA G League contract.
+In three Greek Basket League games, he averaged 2 points and 1 rebound per contest, shooting with 25% from the field and 20% from beyond the three-point arc.